I love a cakesicle, and these spooky spiderweb marbled orange cakesicles are no exception!

 - Use measuring spoons for your teaspoon and tablespoon amounts where possible.
 Be sure to level off the heaped ingredients in your scoops before adding them to your mix.

 - Having several cakesicle moulds is much easier than having just the one.
-I started with just one mould to see if I liked these and I really do!
-But it took forever to make a decent-sized batch of cakesicles.
 I’d recommend splashing out and buying at least 2 moulds if they’re just the 3 or 4 cavity moulds.
-The mould size I use is roughly 7 x 3.5cm per lolly.

 - Make sure your cakesicle moulds are clean and dry.
 I have this tea towel I use to dry my washing up (I know, so old school), but it can sometimes get fluff on my silicone moulds so I use kitchen roll instead.
 The fluff would get set into my cakesicle chocolate or candy melt shells otherwise!

-- If you like cake popsicles (or even regular popsicles), I recommend investing in some reusable acrylic popsicle sticks like these popsicle sticks from Amazon.
-This saves on using disposable wood popsicle sticks and you can get them in a range of cute colours and sparkles.
+- If you like cake popsicles (or even regular popsicles), I recommend investing in some reusable acrylic popsicle sticks to save on using disposable wood popsicle sticks.
+You can get them in a range of cute colours and sparkles!

 You can store your cakesicles at room temperature in an airtight container (such as a tupperware box).
 They should keep fresh for up to 4 days.